 http://media.biostat.wisc.edu/demetsfiles/DeMets-Neaton_DMC_Lectures/index.html

 The Neaton-DeMets presentation was recorded for the benefit of the NIH-funded Clinical Translational Science Award (CTSA) network of academic clinical research centers as well as other training opportunities.
 The presentation contains three 90- minute lectures covering the fundamentals of DMCs, several DMC case studies, and statistical principles with tools for data monitoring.

+James Neaton, PhD Professor of Biostatistics, University of Minnesota School of Public Health.
+Dr Neaton has 50 years of experience in the design, conduct, and analyses of clinical trials including DMC interim analyses.

+David L DeMets, PhD, Max Halperin Emeritus Professor of Biostatistics, University of Wisonsin-Madison School of Medicine and Public Health.
+He has been involved for 50 years in the design, conduct and analyses of clinical trials with special interests in statistical methods for interim analyses for DMCs.

 University of Washington Summer Institute in Biostatistics